Additional Services - FRISCO, TX | ALLEN, TX

 We want your dental appointment to be a comfortable, positive experience.
 The first step is to make sure you are relaxed and comfortable.
 From the relaxing surroundings in our reception area to the soothing environment we have created in our treatment rooms, no detail is too small where your comfort is concerned.
 Our caring, professional staff is committed to creating a pleasant atmosphere for you.
-Drs.
-Cueva has extensive training in various types of sedation.
+Dr. Cueva and Dr. Vidal have extensive training in various types of sedation.
 Together you will be able to determine what kind of sedation will be appropriate for you during your treatment.

 The most anxious patient may receive intravenous conscious sedation.
 Other patients just need a little help achieving a relaxed state and nitrous oxide (“laughing gas”) is available when needed to make you more comfortable.